-In the matter of the application of the Board of Street Opening and Improvement of the City of New York, for and on behalf of the Mayor, Aldermen and Com-monalty of the City of New York, relative to the open-ing of ONE HUNDRED AND EIGHTEENTH STREET, from Tenth avenue to Morningside avenue, west, in the Twelfth Ward of the City of New York.
+In the matter of the application of the Board of Street Opening and Improvement of the City of New York, for and on behalf of the Mayor, Aldermen and Commonalty of the City of New York, relative to the opening of ONE HUNDRED AND EIGHTEENTH STREET, from Tenth avenue to Morningside avenue, west, in the Twelfth Ward of the City of New York.

 west, in the Twelfth Ward of the City of New York.

-PURSUANT TO THE STATUTES IN SUCH cases made and provided, notice is hereby given that an application will be made to the Supreme Court of the State of New York, at a Special Term of said Court, to be held at Chambers thereof in the County (court-house, in the City of New York, on Thursday, the 28th day of February, 1889, at the opening of court on that day, or as soon thereafter as counsel can be heard thereon, for the appointment of Commissioners of Estimate and Assessment in the above-entitled matter.
-The nature and extent of the improvement hereby intended is the acquisition of title, in the name and on behalf of the Mayor, Aldermen and Communalty of the City of New York, for the use of the publ., to all the lands and premises, with the buildings therecn and the apportenances thereto belonging, required for the open-ing of a certain street or avenue known as One Hundred and Eighteenth street, from Tenth avenue to Morning-side avenue, west, in the Twelfth Ward of the City of New York, being the following described lots, pieces or parcels of land, viz.
-The and the street of and the street of the open-ter is distant 463 feet 8 inches northerly from the north-erly line of One Hundred and Sixteenth street ; thence easterly and parallel with One Hundred and Sixteenth street 450 feet, to the westerly line of Morningside ave-nue, west; thence northerly along said line 60 feet; thence westerly 450 feet to the easterly line of Tenth avenue; thence southerly along said line 60 feet, to the point or place of beginning.
+PURSUANT TO THE STATUTES IN SUCH cases made and provided, notice is hereby given that an application will be made to the Supreme Court of the State of New York, at a Special Term of said Court, to be held at Chambers thereof in the County Court-house, in the City of New York, on Thursday, the 28th day of February, 1889, at the opening of court on that day, or as soon thereafter as counsel can be heard thereon, for the appointment of Commissioners of Estimate and Assessment in the above-entitled matter.
+The nature and extent of the improvement hereby intended is the acquisition of title, in the name and on behalf of the Mayor, Aldermen and Commanalty of the City of New York, for the use of the public to all the lands and premises, with the buildings thereon and the appurtenances thereto belonging, required for the opening of a certain street or avenue known as One Hundred and Eighteenth street, from Tenth avenue to Morningside avenue, west, in the Twelfth Ward of the City of New York, being the following described lots, pieces or parcels of land, viz.:

+Beginning at a point in the easterly line of Tenth avenue, distant 463 feet 8 inches northerly from the northerly line of One Hundred and Sixteenth street; thence easterly and parallel with One Hundred and Sixteenth street 450 feet, to the westerly line of Morningside avenue, west; thence northerly along said line 60 feet; thence westerly 450 feet to the easterly line of Tenth avenue; thence southerly along said line 60 feet, to the point or place of beginning.

 Said street to be 60 feet wide between the line of Tenth avenue and Morningside avenue, west.

-Dated New York, January 28, 1880.
-HENRY R. BEEKMAN, Counsel to the Corporation, No. 2 Tryon Row, New York City.
+No. 2 Tryon Row, New York City.

-In the matter of the application of the Board of Street Opening and Improvement of the City of New York, for and on behalf of the Mayor, Aldermen and Com-monalty of the City of New York, relative to the opening of ONE HUNDRED AND THIRTY-SECOND STREET, from Twelfth avenue to the bulkhead-line, Hudson river, in the Twelfth Ward of the City of New York.
+In the matter of the application of the Board of Street Opening and Improvement of the City of New York, for and on behalf of the Mayor, Aldermen and Commonalty of the City of New York, relative to the opening of ONE HUNDRED AND THIRTY-SECOND STREET, from Twelfth avenue to the bulkhead-line, Hudson river, in the Twelfth Ward of the City of New York.